Nick-zhen/Recipe-full-stack-app/README.md

 [primary] recipeApp> db.recipes.remove({name: "demo"}) { acknowledged: true, deletedCount: 1 }
 ```
 After being familiar with MongoDB using shell.
-Let's see how we connect our server using mongoose!
+Let's see how we connect our server using mongoose!<br>
-First be sure you have MongoDB and Node.js installed.
+First be sure you have MongoDB and Node.js installed.<br>
-next install Mongoose form the command line using npm
+next install Mongoose form the command line using npm<br>
 ```shell
 $ nom install mongoose --save
 ```
-1. In server side, create a config folder, create a file db.js for set up environment for connecting MongoDB using mongoose
+1. In server side, create a config folder, create a file db.js for set up environment for connecting MongoDB using mongoose<br>
 ```javascript
 const mongoose = require('mongoose');
 const connectDB = async () => {